cer/customers-and-orders-bff/.junie/guidelines.md

 Run by executing `npm run unit-test`

-### End to End tests
+### End-to-End tests

 Located in `__tests__/e2e`

 Run by executing `npm run e2e-test`

-Before running the end-to-end tests the application must be running
+Before running the end-to-end tests, the application must be running

 ## Running the application